How to do DIY swimming pool maintenance…

 Caution!
 Be careful that you don’t add too much stabilizer though as it can have an adverse effect which requires draining all the water and start over again.
 When testing, pay close attention to the charts so you only add the require amounts of pool chemicals.

-We’re all dummies when we start learning how to do swimming pool maintenance!
-And this tip covers BASIC maintenance for swimming pool filters and water treatment from a high level to get you started so keep reading and learning…
+This tip covers BASIC maintenance I’ve learned for swimming pool filters and water treatment.
+It’s a high-level guide to get you started so keep reading and learning…

 Other Swimming Pool Maintenance Topics and Tips For Beginners